-The Company has an onshore Rovuma basin Domestic gas focused portfolio with producing natural gas reserves and prospective natural gas resources as well as ongoing exploration, development and production activities.
+The Company has an onshore Rovuma basin Domestic gas focused portfolio with producing natural gas reserves and prospective natural gas resources as well as ongoing development and production activities.

 In order to achieve our aspiration to be a mid-cap African focused E&P player, Wentworth will leverage from our: